informaticmonad/bibfra.me-archive/README.md

 # LD4A
-Linked Data for Archives
+Linked Data for Archival Description

-bibfra.me Vocabulary for Archives
+bibfra.me Vocabulary for Archival Description
 ========

 The vocabulary in this respository reflect [Zepheira's](http://zepheira.com) approach